usnistgov/fair-chain-compute-container/README.md

 ## JSON manifests for WIPP plugins
 The JSON manifest describes the inputs and outputs of the plugin, specifies the Docker image of the plugin, and provides general information about the plugin (such as description, author, code repository, etc.).

+### WIPP plugin manifest JSON schema
+A draft of the WIPP plugin JSON manifest schema is available [in the plugin-manifest/schema folder](plugin-manifest/schema/wipp-plugin-manifest-schema.json).
+It can be used to validate plugin manifests.

 ### Examples of WIPP plugins manifests
 Learn by example: the following link provides a list of WIPP plugins maintained by the WIPP team, along with their JSON manifests.